jli57/getdata-012_CourseProject/CodeBook.md

   6 .Laying

-The average of each of the following variables is calculated across each subject and activity:
+The average of each of the following variables is calculated across each subject and activity.

+The following fields are number data types between [-1, 1]

 tBodyAcc-mean()-X
-  The Body Acce

 tBodyAcc-mean()-Y

 tBodyAcc-mean()-Z